Chapter 13:

 He brought the blue-eyed girl up to Kasumi, placing the two of them so close that Kasumi felt drops of water slide from the girl’s hair as the vines shook her.

 “Go ahead, encourage her more, give her instruction.
 It won’t matter.
-She’s hardly adequate as a shield.”
+She’s already mine.”

 The vines shook as the voice laughed, shaking the girls like rag dolls as its mocking continued.
 The masked girl’s blue eyes never left Kasumi, but Kasumi refused to meet her gaze.
 Instead, her eyes looked down at the ground, her pocket in plain view.
-For just a moment, her fingers moved along the seam, her nails at the entryway, but never crossing into her pocket.
+For just a moment, her fingers moved along the seam, her nails at the entryway.
 The girl’s eyes pleaded with her, imploring her to reach into her pocket, but Kasumi refused, keeping her eyes closed as tears welled up.

-“It’s not real, this is a dream, a bad nightmare.
-That’s all this is,” Kasumi babbled like a prayer, only emboldening the guttural voice and its taunts.
+“It’s not real, this is a dream, a bad nightmare!”
+Kasumi babbled like a prayer, only emboldening the guttural voice and its taunts.

-“AAGGGHHH!” screamed the demon as the scent of burning sulfur erupted from the vine touched by the crucifix and flooded the air.
+“AAGGGHHH!” screamed the demon as the scent of burning sulfur erupted from the vine.
 Its ear-piercing scream cracked the vending machine glass as the vines thrashed and slackened.
 The vines released the girl like a hot pan, dropping her to the ground next to her bow.

-“YOU DAMNABLE WHORE!” the voice cried as a dozen vines shot down like spears, preparing to lance her like a pincushion.
+“YOU DAMNABLE WHORE!” the voice cried as a dozen vines shot down, preparing to lance her like a pincushion.

 The girl’s eyes held no fear as she reached for her bow, crucifix still in hand.
-She did not attempt proper form, but grasped the nonexistent string and pulled it back.
-Vines grazed and slashed at her sides, drawing blood and tearing her clothes, but her eyes remained focused on the core within her crosshairs.
+She didn’t attempt proper form, but grasped the nonexistent string and pulled it back.
+Vines grazed and slashed at her sides, drawing blood and tearing her clothes, but her eyes remained focused on her target.

 *THWIP—SKRACK!*

-A faint twinkle flew from her hand like an arrow from a bow.
+A faint twinkle flew from her hand like an arrow.
 It burst through vines and foliage like tissue paper, flying to its target.

 “GAH!” the demon gasped, feeling its core pierced and cracked like a glass marble.
 It didn’t have time to scream as its limbs turned orange before disintegrating into a fine black powder, scattering in the wind.

 “Are you alright?” asked the faint voice, though it was no longer faint.
-Now in contact with the figure Kasumi could’ve seen and heard the full range of her being if her eyelids hadn’t remained sealed.
+Now that the figure was close, Kasumi could hear her clearly, if her eyelids hadn’t remained sealed.

 For a moment, Kasumi thought she’d fallen out of bed, as if it had really been a bad dream.
 As she cracked open her eyes, they were met by a blue so bright and clear it had to be the sky.

-“Momo-onee,” she wept, collapsing into the blue-eyed girl’s chest, safe and assured that she’d found her savior.
+“Momo-onee,” she wept, collapsing into the blue-eyed girl’s chest, safe and assured that somehow, her game had become reality to save her.